 Mr. Sesno will lead the panel of noted authorities that includes: Charles Corr, PhD, former Chair of the International Work Group on Death, Dying, and Bereavement and current caregiver; Kenneth J. Doka, PhD, MDiv, Professor of Gerontology, College of New Rochelle and participant in 22 Living with Grief® programs; Nancy Pearce, LISW-CP, licensed gerontological social worker with expertise in communicating and connecting effectively with persons with dementia; Peter V. Rabins, MD, MPH, Director, Geriatric Psychiatry Program, Johns Hopkins and co-author of “The 36 Hour Day,” a widely used guide for lay caregivers of people with Alzheimer’s or other dementias; and Kathie Supiano, PhD, LCSW, FT, F-GSA, Associate Professor, and director of Caring Connections: A Hope and Comfort in Grief Program at the University of Utah College of Nursing.

 This special event, open to everyone in the community, is sponsored by Ministry Home Care – Hospice Services.
 Participation is free and no pre-registration is necessary.
-Companion books titled Improving Care for Veterans may be purchased at the event for $16.
-Continuing Education contact hours are available online through HFA.
-For more information, call Ministry Home Care at 800-234-3542.
+For more information, call Ministry Home Care at 800.643.4663.